Rakhat Aliyev: Aliyev vs Nazarbayev

 26 May 2007, Rakhat Aliyev was relieved of his position as Ambassador to Austria and stripped of his diplomatic immunity.

-Rakhat Aliyev was also accused of kidnapping a Russian TV executive working in Kazakhstan, Artyom Mikoyan, in the mid-1990s. and locked Mikoyan up in a basement where he kept him and said to Mikoyan that if he will give him all of the money that he made from his position (estimated 20 million), he will release and to tell no one about the incident.
-Artem Mikoyan fortunately managed to escape from Aliyev to Moscow and never to come back to Kazakhstan again.

 On 30 May, the Kazakh government formally asked Austria to arrest Aliyev for kidnapping and extradite him to Kazakhstan.
 Arrest warrants were being issued for others in the inner circle of this once-powerful man.

 On 30 May 2007 his diplomatic immunity was removed.

 In a statement, Aliyev described the charges as absurd and said he was the victim of a political witch-hunt.

 On 7 August 2007 a Vienna court rejected a request from Kazakhstan to extradite Aliyev and ruled against extraditing the son-in-law of Kazakh President Nursultan Nazarbayev, who was wanted on charges of kidnapping.
 The court said the Rakhat Aliyev would not be given a fair trial in his home country and his human rights could not be guaranteed if he were sent back home.